webadnan/react-typescript-hotloader-boilerplate/README.md

 # react-typescript-hotloader-boilerplate
 Boilerplate application for react+typescript+hotloader.

-One of the mandatory step is to compile typescript code to Javascript on save.
+One of the mandatory steps is to compile Typescript code to Javascript on save (to enable hotloader).
 Use MS Code to get that feature.

 Install MS Code
 https://code.visualstudio.com/